Student Financial Obligation Terms

 You authorize Carnegie Mellon and its agents, representatives, attorneys and contractors (including collection agencies) to contact you through your mobile phone, home phone and email, including by way of text and automated message calls, for purposes of collecting any portion of your student financial obligation which is past due.

 Governing Law and Place of Disputes

 Your agreement to the terms of your student financial obligation to Carnegie Mellon will be governed by and construed and enforced in accordance with the laws of the Commonwealth of Pennsylvania.
-Carnegie Mellon may enforce any rights it may have under these terms or any law in any State or Federal Court located in Allegheny County, Pennsylvania.
+Carnegie Mellon may enforce any rights it may have under these terms or any applicable law in any State or Federal Court located in Allegheny County, Pennsylvania.
 If Carnegie Mellon chooses, it may enforce its rights in any other court that is appropriate under applicable law.
 You agree that you will not commence any legal action against or sue Carnegie Mellon for any reason arising out of or relating to these terms or any matter covered hereby (including your student financial obligation or its collection) in any court other than such courts located in Allegheny County.
 You waive any objection you might have to the bringing of any legal action or suit in any such court located in Allegheny County on the basis that it is not the right or convenient place.

 Amendments or Changes to Terms

 Carnegie Mellon may in its discretion amend or change these terms at any time and from time to time.
 You will be bound by any such amendments or changes for any portion of your student financial obligation to Carnegie Mellon incurred on or after such amendments or changes, so you should periodically review these terms for any such amendments or changes.